pasathish/PerformanceTool/README.md

 # PerformanceTool
-Tool to update performance of an employee in a company
+Web application to update performance of an employee in a company